NicoVogel/jakb/Gitlab/README.md

   xetusoss/archiva
 ````

-### Users

-# TODO
-change this part

-Connect to Archiva and create a user with read access and a user with read/write access.
-The read user is used in the local maven build and the other user will be used from gitlab to store the files in the repository.

-You can also use only one User, this is up to you.

-### Settings

 One important step is to allow redepolyment.
 Log in as root and open the *Repositories* tab.
 Click on the *pen* for the **internal** repository.
 There is a checkbox **Block Redeployments** make sure that it is **not checked**!

 ## last configuration steps